-Pursuant to the Code and the terms of the Plan, in no event can there first become exercisable by a participant in any one calendar year incentive stock options granted by the Company with respect to shares having an aggregate fair market value (determined at the time an option is granted) greater than \$100,000.
-To the extent an incentive option granted under the Plan exceeds this limitation; it will be treated as a nonqualified option.
+Pursuant to the Code and the terms of the Plan, in no event can an incentive stock option first become exercisable by a participant in any one calendar year granted by the Company with respect to shares having an aggregate fair market value (determined at the time an option is granted) greater than \$100,000.
+To the extent an incentive stock option granted under the Plan exceeds this limitation; it will be treated as a nonqualified stock option.

-Nonqualified Options
+Nonqualified Stock Options

-If a participant receives a nonqualified option, the difference between the fair market value of the stock on the date of exercise and the option price will constitute taxable ordinary income to the participant on the date of exercise.
+If a participant receives a nonqualified stock option, the difference between the fair market value of the stock on the date of exercise and the option price will constitute taxable ordinary income to the participant on the date of exercise.
 The Company generally will be entitled to a deduction in the same year in an amount equal to the income taxable to the participant.